“Romantic hotel on a small tropical island south of Phuket: perfect for weddings, honeymoons and upscale R&R”

 - Vegetarian menu

-- Diving is why so many guests come to The Racha - fun dives include excursions to Phi Phi (of The Beach fame), Shark Point or Hin Deang.
+- Diving is why so many guests come to The Racha - dive at Phi Phi (of The Beach fame), Shark Point or Hin Deang.
 You can also do various PADI certifications while you’re here

 - Get married - both Western and Thai weddings are on offer

-- Sign up for a class in glass painting, Thai cookery, Thai boxing, or batik dying
+- Sign up for a class in Thai cookery, and learn the secrets of Thai Green curry

-- Make the most of the glassy waters: borrow kayaks, body boards and snorkelling equipment (no charge) and head off to a cove of your choice.
-Or join one of the twice daily island snorkelling excursions
+- Experience the glassy waters: borrow kayaks, body boards and snorkelling equipment (no charge).
+Or join one of the island snorkelling excursions

-- Take a cross-country ATV or hiking tour with one of the hotel’s enthusiastic guides who'll teach you about the wildlife as you go.
+- Take a cross-country ATV or hiking tour with one of the hotel’s guides who'll teach you about the wildlife.
 Borrow a mountain bike if you’re happy to do your own exploring

 Activities on site or nearby include: